Designs via Free Probability: Summary

 An important notion we will use here is: two operators $B$ and $A$ are said to be {\it free} (asymptotically, for large size) if their free cumulants vanish as follows:

-Importantly, $B$ and a random rotation $A=UA'U^\dag$ are asymptotically free.
-It is common knowledge that for large matrices, random rotations bring the eigenvectors of $A'$ and $B$ to become ``generic'' or ``typical'' to respect each other.
+Actually, the definition of freeness involves arbitrary mixed sequences of $A$ and $B$, for simplicity, we illustrate our arguments using alternating sequences.
+Importantly, $B$ and a randomly rotated matrix $A=UA'U^\dag$ are asymptotically free when $U$ is taken to be uniformly distributed over the full unitary group.
+It is common knowledge that for large matrices, certain physical transformations bring the eigenvectors of $A'$ and $B$ to become ``generic'' or ``typical'' with respect to each other.
 The definition of freeness replaces this vague notion and provides the tools for computing mixed correlations from the individual asymptotic properties of $A$ and $B$.
 In this work, we shall relax this condition by defining {\bf $k$-freeness} when (\ref{chose}) is true only up to some $k$.
+A comment is in order.
+In most practical settings, rather than requiring the free cumulant Eq.~\eqref{chose} to vanish exactly, it is more convenient to require that its absolute value is smaller than some arbitrary precision $\epsilon$.
+For simplicity, in what follows we will always write ``$=0$'' as in Eq.~\eqref{chose}, although it is intended that there are small corrections, which vanish only asymptotically in the appropriate limit.